 How Do I Turn My iPhone Back On If The Power Button Doesn’t Work?

 To turn your iPhone back on if the power doesn’t work, plug it into power.
 The Apple logo will appear on your screen and you’ll be able to use your iPhone as usual.

-4. Restore Your iPhone Using iTunes
+4. Restore Your iPhone

-To do this, plug your iPhone into a computer that has iTunes installed.
+Plug your iPhone into a computer that has iTunes installed.
 Choose your iPhone when it pops up.
 First, click Back Up Now to back up your iPhone to your computer, and then select Restore Backup.
 This will take you to a list of backups to select from.
 Choose the one you just made.

 Follow the iTunes prompts to restore your iPhone to its previous configuration.
 When you’re done, unplug your iPhone and test it.
 You should be able to turn off your iPhone now.